Study: Navigation Mesh Generation Java

 This documentation provides a thorough overview of the process NMGen uses to generate navigation meshes.

 "A navigation mesh is an abstract data structure used in artificial intelligence applications to aid agents in path-finding through large spaces. ...
 Meshes are typically implemented as graphs, opening their use to a large number of algorithms defined on these structures." -Wikipedia

 I became interested in navigation mesh generation after attending the Recast master class at AIGameDev.com.
 Two very productive ways of learning something are to translate it into something else, in this case Java, and to try to explain it to others, in this case through thorough documentation and visualizations.

 My goal is to make this documentation as useful as possible to others interested in this topic.
-So feel free to contact me if you find any of the text or visualizations confusing.
+So feel free to post questions/issues to the discussion group.
 I'll see if I can get it fixed up.

 To Mikko Mononen for making Recast available for study and use by everyone.